-Born in Edinburgh, Scotland, he received a degree in engineering from the University of Manitoba in 1931.
+Born at Edinburgh, Scotland in 1907, he received a degree in engineering from the University of Manitoba in 1931.
 Two years later, he moved to Flin Flon to become the town engineer.
-It was here that Taylor met his future wife, Martha Porter (?-1963), whom he married in 1939.
+It was here that Taylor met his future wife, Martha Jane Porter (?-1963), whom he married on 12 September 1939.
 After her death, he married Pauline Hanson (?-1979).

 With the outbreak of the Second World War, he joined the Canadian Army and travelled to the United Kingdom.
 However, in 1943 he was transferred from the Canadian Army to the British Navy as part of a secret mission.
 He sailed to the Antarctic, where he remained for two years.
 Recruited because of his cold weather surveying experience, Taylor later became leader of the expedition.
 In 1946, on his return from the Antarctic, he received a promotion to Major and an Ottawa posting in the Canadian Army.

 With the completion of his American contracts, Taylor found himself preparing feasibility reports for mining companies.
-From here, he opened his own engineering consulting firm, based jointly in Ottawa and Winnipeg.
+From here, he opened his own engineering consulting firm, based in Ottawa and Winnipeg.
 His final professional endeavour was that of joint proprietor of Winnipeg’s Antiquarian Book and Art Gallery.
-In 1986, he was inducted into the Order of Canada and he received an honorary doctorate from the University of Manitoba in 1991.
+He was inducted into the Order of Canada (1986) and he received an honorary doctorate from the University of Manitoba (1991).

-He died at Winnipeg on 8 October 1993 and was buried at Ottawa.
+He died at Winnipeg on 8 October 1993 and was buried at Ottawa, Ontario.
 His papers are in the University of Manitoba Archives & Special Collections.